rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 menu_title: The Graph
 section_title: The Graph
 layout: rsk
-title: Getting Started with The Graph
+title: Get Started with The Graph
 description: "Easily query on-chain data through a decentralized network of indexers"
 tags: TheGraph, indexers, data, subgraphs, dApps
-render_features: 'collapsible'
 ---

-Getting historical data on a smart contract can be challenging when you’re building a dApp.
+Getting historical data on a smart contract can be challenging when building a dApp.
 [The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs.
-Its infrastructure relies on a decentralized network of indexers, enabling your dApp to become truly decentralized.
+Its infrastructure relies on a decentralized network of indexers, enabling your dApps to become truly decentralized.

-## Quick Start

 These subgraphs only take a few minutes to set up and get running.

 To get started, follow these three steps:
 1. Initialize your subgraph project